Amarjeet06/python-postgres-setup/README.md

 The text-to-image endpoint is present but still under development and may return errors depending on provider/model credentials.

-👨‍💻 Developed by: Amarjeet Singh Minhas, under guidence of Amanjit 📁 Technologies: FastAPI, Python, Google GenAI, LangChain, Vercel
+👨‍💻 Developed by: Amarjeet Singh Minhas
+📁 Technologies: FastAPI, Python, Google GenAI, LangChain, Vercel